thomassuedbroecker/mongodb-container-kubernetes/README.md

     4) We create a Pod for the Mongo UI and pointing to the `mongo-express` image in dockerhub.
     5) We create a [`Kubernetes service`](https://kubernetes.io/docs/concepts/services-networking/service/) for the `mongo-ui` Pod to use the DNS inside Kubernetes and make the service available from outside using the `NodePort` of the current `WorkerNode`.

-* Access the Mongo DB using the Mongo UI
+* Access the mongoDB using the Mongo UI (Mongo-Express)

-    1) Open the browser and access the Mongo Express application with http://WorkerNodeIP:NodePort
+    1) Open the browser and access the Mongo-Express application with http://WorkerNodeIP:NodePort
-    2) The `mongo-ui` Pod access the `mongo-db` server with the [`Kubernetes service`](https://kubernetes.io/docs/concepts/services-networking/service/) name and Mongo credentials.
+    2) The `mongo-ui` Pod access the `mongo-db` server with the [`Kubernetes service`](https://kubernetes.io/docs/concepts/services-networking/service/) name and MongoDB credentials.

     In the following extract from the `mongo-express-docker.yaml` file, you see the settings for `mongo-express` application to access the Mongo DB service.
     The value of the `ME_CONFIG_MONGODB_SERVER` is the [`Kubernetes service`](https://kubernetes.io/docs/concepts/services-networking/service/) name `mongo-database`.